View Variants (Switch Document Layouts)

 The image below illustrates the ChangeVariant Action available in a WinForms application after following the steps above.

 A variant can be chosen from the drop-down list.
 Variants are sorted according to their IModelNode.Index property values.
+Additionally, you can set the Current property of the Variants node to specify the default variant.
 The previously selected variant ID is stored with user customizations (in the Model.User.xafml file or in browser cookies).

 Display View Variants in Navigation